- Academic Affairs

 Current and continuing students from the University of Maryland Baltimore schools (dentistry, law, medicine, nursing, pharmacy, social work and graduate) are eligible to apply for a student grant to participate in a global health interprofessional project.
 Please read the instructions below and prepare your documents before going to the online application.

-To be eligible, you must be a current and continuing student in good standing at University of Maryland, Baltimore.
+To be eligible, you must be a current and continuing (returning for at least one full semester) student in good standing at University of Maryland, Baltimore.
 Students are responsible for confirming with their academic advisor(s) that their participation on a project team will be approved for the specified timeframe (not all school calendars align with project dates).